-To specify the minimum score that is required for a match to be returned, after all post-processing tasks have completed, you can use the following functions:
+The following functions allow you to specify a minimum score that a match must have for it to return in the results after all post-processing tasks have completed:

 - EdkEngineSetPostProcessingThreshold in the C API. - setPostProcessingThreshold in the Java API.

 The matches returned by the EdkGetNextMatch function in the C API, or by iterating over the matches in the Java API, reflect any modifications made by post-processing.
 If a post-processing task discards a match or its score does not meet the threshold you have specified, it is not returned at all.